bresilla/stig/README.md

-# Stinger
+# Stig

 C/C++ documentation generator using tree-sitter parsing with mdbook output support

 ## Overview

-Stinger is a documentation generator for C and C++ codebases that parses source files using tree-sitter and extracts documentation from Doxygen-style comments.
+Stig is a documentation generator for C and C++ codebases that parses source files using tree-sitter and extracts documentation from Doxygen-style comments.
 It generates clean markdown documentation that can be viewed standalone or built into an mdbook.

 **Key Features:**
 - **Tree-sitter Parsing**: Accurate AST-based extraction of functions, structs, enums, typedefs, and macros